TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Motors/MotorsDetailDesign.md

 ## Functionality
 The Motor subsystem is the system that is the main drive train to the robot.
-The drivetrain will consist of two dc motors.
-The motors are driven off of a L298 Dual H Bridge Motor Speed Controller to allow individual speed and direction control of the motors.
+The drivetrain will consist of two dc motors which are driven off of a L298 Dual H Bridge Motor Speed Controller that allows the robot to travel at the desired speed to complete the course in a  This subsystem will allow the correction of the chassis direction if the robot is not in the desired position.

 ## Specifications and Restraints
 | Number | Constraint | Constraint description | Origin |